 From 2004 to 2012, imports to Indonesia tripled, as large portion of the population entered middle-class and propelled higher purchases of oil and consumption goods.
 However, starting in mid-2013, imports have been declining due to low commodity prices and weak domestic consumption and investment.
 Main imports products are: oil and gas (around 17 percent of total imports), nuclear reactions, boilers, mechanical appliances (19 percent); iron and steel (5.4 percent), organic chemical materials (4.8 percent) and vehicles (4.5 percent).
 Main import partners are: China (25 percent of the total imports), Japan (11 percent), Singapore (7.6 percent), Thailand (6.8 percent) and the United States (6.4 percent).
 This page provides the latest reported value for - Indonesia Imports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Indonesia Imports - actual data, historical chart and calendar of releases - was last updated on February of 2018.
+Indonesia Imports - actual data, historical chart and calendar of releases - was last updated on September of 2019.